NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

-    2968778
+    60503721

-There are > 2 million lidar points in this single 1km x 1km tile.
-For the rest of this exercise, we'll look at a random subset of these points, taking every100th point (you can change this subset factor, but when we visualize the data in a few steps, subsetting by a larger factor will speed up the time it takes to make the plot).
+There are > 60 million lidar points in this single 1km x 1km tile.
+For the rest of this exercise, we'll look at a random subset of these points, taking every 100th point (you can change this subset factor, but when we visualize the data in a few steps, subsetting by a larger factor will speed up the time it takes to make the plot).

 ```python